HorizenOfficial/Sidechains-SDK/README.md

 * Python 2.7
 * Maven

+On Linux operation systems Sidechain requires to set environment variable `MALLOC_CHECK_` to 3 as well.

 **Interaction**

 Each node has an API server bound to the `address:port` specified in a configuration file.
 The node also starts the Swagger server.